John Chell

-John M. Chell is an American law enforcement officer who recently served as the chief of department for the New York City Police Department (NYPD), the highest-ranking uniformed position in the department from 2024 to 2025.
+John M. Chell is an American law enforcement officer who served as the chief of department for the New York City Police Department (NYPD) from 2024 to 2025.
 He held various leadership roles within the NYPD, including chief of patrol, and has been involved in public safety operations, media relations, and departmental controversies.

 Career

 Chief of Patrol

 John M. Chell served as the chief of patrol for the New York City Police Department (NYPD) until he was succeeded by Phillip Rivera on December 31, 2024.
 His role involved overseeing public safety operations and media relations.

 In April 2024, Chell faced scrutiny during an interview with WNYC radio host Brian Lehrer.
 Lehrer questioned him about his approach to responding to media criticism, specifically concerning allegations that his social media activity intimidated journalists.
 Chell denied these claims, emphasizing his intention to counter misinformation.
 Lehrer also raised a 2017 incident where Chell shot and killed a man during a car chase.
 While official reports classified the shooting as accidental, differing accounts led to a civil jury awarding $2.5 million to the deceased's family.
 Chell described the incident as a "tragic accident" and noted that he was cleared by the district attorney at the time.

 In March 2024, Chell engaged in a dispute with journalist Harry Siegel over coverage of NYPD activities.
 This exchange drew criticism from within the department and the public.

 In October 2024, Chell appeared on duty at a political rally for Donald Trump in his official NYPD uniform.
 During the event, he conducted interviews with multiple media outlets, including Newsmax.
 His appearance on Newsmax drew criticism from figures like Shahana Hanif, a City Council member, and Frank Figliuzzi, a former FBI assistant director, who expressed concerns about the perceived politicization of the NYPD.
 Mayor Adams responded “What do we believe John Chell did that was wrong?
 I’m not quite understanding people.
 Because when I looked at the interviews, he didn’t make any political statements.
 And he better have been in uniform, he was working.
 He was making sure that people who were attending the rally, walking down the block, that they were all protected.”

 Chell has also faced accusations of violating the New York City Conflict of Interest Law through his social media activity.
 A group of 39 Democratic politicians criticized him for allegedly using his official NYPD account to attack lawmakers and journalists.
 The group called for disciplinary actions, citing concerns over his rhetoric and its implications for public trust.

 In 2025, it was reported that Chell had faced internal discipline for tax evasion that took place from 1997 to 2003.